umarluqman/umarluqman.dev/README.md

 My personal static site with Prismic CMS

 ## Stacks
-- Chakra UI
+- Chakra UI, as UI library
-- Prismic
+- Prismic CMS, as backend
-- NextJS
+- NextJS, as static site generation framework
-- Vercel
+- Vercel, serverless solution

 ## How to run